Title IV-E Child Welfare Training Program

 Delay of Graduation

-Students who cannot complete graduation requirements because of personal hardship or disability may request a postponement for one year with the approval of the School of Social Work and the California Social Work Education Center (CalSWEC) via a petition. .
+Students who cannot complete graduation requirements because of personal hardship or disability may request a postponement for one year with the approval of the School of Social Work and the California Title IV-E Education Program via a petition.
 At the end of the approved postponement period, the student must return and complete his/her education or repay the stipend.
 Waivers of repayment may be made in the case of permanent disability or death.

 Terms of Financial Repayment

-Interest rate of 6%, collection costs, and repayment periods will be discussed with the School of Social Work and the Loans and Receivable Departments of the University in all repayment situations.
-Any money recouped from students will be forwarded to CalSWEC and deducted from future charges to the State and Federal governments.
+Interest rate of 0.5%, collection costs, and repayment periods will be discussed with the School of Social Work and the Loans and Receivable Departments of the University in all repayment situations.
+Any money recouped from students will be forwarded to California Title IV-E Education Program and deducted from future charges to the State and Federal governments.

 Title IV-E Project Coordinator